Alternating Maximization: Unifying Framework for 8 Sparse PCA Formulations and Efficient Parallel Codes: Introduction

-All 4 SPCA formulations of Table~1 involving $L_2$ variance were previously studied in the literature and are very popular.
-For instance, \cite{AEJL07} solve a series of convex relaxations of the $L_0$ constrained $L_2$ variance problem, \cite{ABG08} considered the $L_0$ penalized and constrained formulations, \cite{JNRS10} studied the $L_0$ and $L_1$ penalized versions, \cite{LT11} looked at all four.
-The $L_1$ constrained $L_1$ variance formulation was first proposed only recently, in \cite{MZX12}.
+The $L_1$ constrained $L_1$ variance formulation was first proposed by \citet{MZX12}.
 To the best of our knowledge, the remaining three $L_1$ variance formulations were not considered in the literature before.
 In particular, the $L_0$ constrained $L_1$ variance formulation is new---and is perhaps preferable as it directly constraints the cardinality of the loading vector $x$ without using any proxies.